 A parent note to Check In/Check Out will be entered as Parent Note Excused.
 Only five parent notes are allowed per semester (this includes full day absences and check in/out).
 A doctor note, legal note, etc. will be required after the 5 parent notes are used each semester.

-Student Drivers must have a note to the front office by 8:30 a.m. to check out.
+Student Drivers must have a note to the main office by 8:30 a.m. to check out.